 Typing patterns and keystroke monitoring

-Analyzing an individual’s unique typing rhythm or keystroke dynamics and creates a baseline for normal typing behavior.
-Sudden changes in typing speed or unusual keystrokes can raise red flags and trigger fraud alerts.
+Analyzing a user’s unique pattern typing speed or keystroke movements creates a baseline for normal typing behavior.
+Sudden changes in typing speed or keystrokes can raise red flags and trigger fraud alerts.

 Mouse movements and navigation

-How individuals move their mouse or interact with a website can be used as behavioral biometric data.
-Unusual mouse movements, rapid clicks, or erratic navigation patterns can indicate fraudulent activity, especially during online transactions or account access.
+Individuals’ mouse movements and website interactions provide additional behavioral biometric data.
+Unusual movements, rapid clicks, or strange navigation patterns can indicate fraudulent activity.

 Touchscreen interactions

-Analyzing the pressure, swipe gestures, and touch patterns on a device’s touchscreen can identify consistent user behavior and detect any deviations that may signal fraudulent activities.
+Review the pressure a user applies, their swipe gestures, and the touch patterns on a device screen.
+This behavior can detect consistent user behaviors and detect new patterns that indicate fraudulent activity.

 Device recognition